vanesterik/mads-ml-koenvanesterik/assignments/_posts/2025-09-25-ethics-portfolio-assignment-1.md

 ## Results

-Initially, I found a comprehensive article (Status.net.
-(2023, August 15)) that outlined various ethical decision-making models (e.g. Kaplan University. (n.d.)).
-After reading this article and the references it provided, I was able to identify several other relevant sources (Potter Box.
-(2023), Oregon State University. (n.d.), Smith, J. (2024)).
+Initially, I found a comprehensive article {% cite wyattEthicalDecisionMaking2023 %} that outlined various ethical decision-making models (e.g. {% cite The_PLUS_Ethical_DecisionMaking_ModelPdf %}).
+After reading this article and the references it provided, I was able to identify several other relevant sources ({% cite PotterBox2024 %}, {% cite SevenStepApproachFigure %}, {% cite breidbachResponsibleAlgorithmicDecisionmaking2024 %}).

 Below a table summarizing and comparing four notable models: